laravel/docs/billing.md

 For more information on subscription proration, consult the [Stripe documentation](https://stripe.com/docs/billing/subscriptions/prorations).

-> {note} Executing the `noProrate` method before the `swapAndInvoice` method will have no affect on proration.
+> {note} Executing the `noProrate` method before the `swapAndInvoice` method will have no effect on proration.
 An invoice will always be issued.

 <a name="subscription-quantity"></a>
 ### Subscription Quantity